 Do your best to simply as much of the decision-making processes you can in your day.

-Alex and I are able to do this mostly through consistency and convenience.
-We have a lot of repetition in our work days and do what we can to keep food, transportation, workouts, etc. as convenient as possible.
+I was able to do this mostly through consistency and convenience.
+I have a lot of repetition in my workdays and do what I can to keep food, transportation, workouts, etc. as convenient as possible.

-I know that it sounds boring and I promise you that blog life is a lot ‘less sexy’ behind the scenes, but THIS is how we achieved success so quickly.
+I know that it sounds boring and I promise you that blog life is a lot ‘less sexy’ behind the scenes, but THIS is how we were able to achieve success so quickly.

-And now that we have it, we can take more time for the personal things and decisions in our lives.
+And now that the success has been achieved, there is more than enough time to take back for personal things and decisions.
 It’s a temporary sacrifice that you make to help you stay focused and budget your limited time.

-This goes hand-in-hand with time-management because one of the biggest sucks on your time is your social life.
+It’s time to say goodbye to your precious social life.
+This goes hand-in-hand with time management because one of the biggest sucks on your time is your social life.